 weirdest game-like objects you will ever encounter.

 Spoiler-like things: This book is a diegetic trick.
 Of course it wasn't made in 1924.
 It was printed in 2023.
-And don't take the promotional copy above seriously–there's no Goodreads page for this book.

 This is a game–of sorts.
 At least, it couldn't exist outside of the context of games.
 Like a book it can be enjoyed alone or with others, but there are no mechanical challenges that require other players.
 Dice are not needed.
 You can go through the book alone or with someone else; you can put the book down and resume it later.
 There are no tricks, do not cut up the spine looking for hidden clues.